 Rebecca is a keen concert soloist, regularly performing Bach’s oratorios and other major early music works with groups such as the Baroque Collective, led by Alison Bury.
 Recent concert highlights include Bach’s Magnificat at Cadogan Hall with the Royal Philharmonic Orchestra and Whitgift School, Copland’s In the Beginning at St. Martin-in-the-Fields, and Elgar’s Sea Pictures with the North Wiltshire Symphony Orchestra.

-For the past three years, Rebecca was a choral scholar at the Old Royal Naval College Chapel Choir with Ralph Allwood and a member of the Trinity Laban Chamber Choir with Stephen Jackson.
-Rebecca was also a member of Genesis Sixteen 2016 lead by Harry Christophers and Eamonn Dougan and this year, has been a member of the contemporary music group Rubythroat run by Linda Hirst.
+For three years, Rebecca was a choral scholar at the Old Royal Naval College Chapel Choir with Ralph Allwood MBE and a member of the Trinity Laban Chamber Choir with Stephen Jackson.
+Rebecca was also a member of the prestigious Genesis Sixteen led by Harry Christophers and Eamonn Dougan.